axe-api/docs/docs/architecture-concepts/analyzing/README.md

 ## Middlewares

 Middlewares are very popular patterns used in applications.
 Axe API analyzes your application to find middlewares and injects them to Express.js' routes.
-This task is completed in the initialization process.
+This task is completed in the booting process.
 You can see a very simple example of it;

 ```js
 import { Model } from "axe-api";